Beu-Wolf/NC-Switches/README.md

 [RPA_Taurus_Mult4_Sum](./RPA_Taurus_Switch/RPA_Taurus_Mul4_Sum/FFMult.scala) - This is Spatial code for an FPGA, that follows the architecture of Taurus, the paper about Map Reduce operations in the data plane at line-rate.
 We are in the process of talking to one of the authors to get more help and fully flesh out a solution.

+## Bonus - Maximum simultaneous multiplications

+[MaxOperands_Mult](./MaxOperands_Mult/) - This folder contains `.py` generators capable of producing a valid `.p4` program to run in Tofino that performs several multiplications in parallel.
+With these generators, we can easily see the maximum number of simultaneous operations that Tofino can execute in parallel.
+For the Table multiplication, go [here](./MaxOperands_Mult/table_mult/bfrt_python/gen_table_mult_p4.py) and for the RPA multiplication, go [here](./MaxOperands_Mult/rpa_mult/bfrt_python/gen_rpa_mult_p4.py).

 ## Some Considerations

 There are some limitations of course.
 Due to the operations necessary for the Russian Peasant Algorithm and the stages used, there is no way to do a finite field bigger than GF(256) and multiplying more than 4 symbols at the same time.